Typhoon Rai: Vietnam

 As Rai approached Vietnam after clearing the Philippines, officials held a meeting in which more than 243,254 houses across eight Vietnamese provinces were identified as "unsafe", while rice crops were harvested by farmers in preparation for the storm.
 Vietnam Airlines' flight operations were also halted due to the typhoon, while marine equipment, particularly fishing boats, were moved onto shores as a precautionary measure.
 Lý Sơn Island also prepared to evacuate over 7,800 individuals.
 Towing vessels were also readied in case of marine emergencies over the South China Sea.
 Medicine and food packs were also prepared while houses over the areas that are foreseen to be affected by Rai were secured.
 305,000 individuals were also readied to be evacuated from Quảng Bình to Bình Thuận.
 Heavy rainfall, strong winds and rough waves were also forecasted.

 Macau and Hong Kong

-In Macau, the Macao Meteorological and Geophysical Bureau (SMG) hoisted the typhoon warning signal number one in the early hours at 1AM on 20 December 2021 (MST).
+In Macau, the Macao Meteorological and Geophysical Bureau (SMG) hoisted the typhoon warning signal number one in the early hours at 3AM on 20 December 2021 (MST).
 In Hong Kong, the Hong Kong Observatory issued the number 1 tropical cyclone signal at 11:20AM (HKT) on 20 December 2021, as Typhoon Rai approached the territory.
-Rai is the first typhoon on record to neccistate the issuance of typhoon warning signal in the territory in mid-December, on 20 December 2021, and the second on record in December.
+Rai is the first typhoon on record to necessitate the issuance of typhoon warning signal in the territory in mid-December, on 20 December 2021, and the second on record in December.
 The last time such a signal warning was issued in Hong Kong in December was in 1974 as a response to Typhoon Irma. and was cancelled at 12:20PM HKT the following day.